stingraze/llm-seed-url-generator/README.md

 Update: 10/10/2023: Uploaded stabilityai-data-expander.py under experimental folder.
 This asks the LLM (Stability AI's Stable LM 3B) to expand data.

+Updated: 10/11/2023 Uploaded dolly2-data-expander.py under experimental folder.
+This is asks the LLM (Databrick's Dolly 2 3b) to expand data.
+The code is mostly the same as stabilityai-data-expander.py .

 (C)Tsubasa Kato 2023 Made with the help of ChatGPT (GPT-4)